WenW186079/HNC_CLIP_masterthesis/README.md

 # HNC_CLIP_masterthesis
-This repository accompanies the master's thesis **"Enhancing Relational Understanding in CLIP Leveraging Hard Negative Captions (HNC)"**.
+This repository accompanies the master's thesis **"Enhancing Relational Understanding in CLIP Leveraging Hard Negative Captions"**.

-## Overview

 The goal of this project is to enhance CLIP’s relational reasoning capabilities while preserving its strong object recognition performance.
 This is achieved by fine-tuning CLIP using the **Hard Negative Captions** dataset, which provides image-caption triplets consisting of: